 You can use your charcoal stick and thumb to measure key points from the reference photo over to the canvas.
 Or you can use a proportional divider to help measure key points.
 If you’re working from a reference photo that is a different size than the canvas, you can use a grid to help you get the drawing in more accurately.
 The reference and canvas should be the same proportion i.e. 6×6 photo, 10×10 canvas.

-Above you can see where I have started to paint in the dark areas first to help me establish the portrait.
+Above you can see where I have started to paint in the dark areas first to help me establish the values in the portrait.
 This was done with burnt umber and ultramarine blue using a filbert brush.
 I use Gamblin oil paints.
 If you don’t want to buy a whole set, you can get tubes from Dick Blick along with any other art supplies you might need.

 Painting A Cat Step 2: Add Mid-Tone Values

 After establishing the dark areas, I went in and added some mid-tone values to various parts of the painting.
 Below I’ve blocked in the eyes and added some complementary colors in blue, green and orange tones.
 These will mix with the paint I add later, making those colors less apparent.

 Painting with complementary colors adds visual interest.
 I can dial-up or dial-down the complementary colors depending on how much drama I want to add to the painting.
 These types of colors vibrate with each other, adding energy and visual excitement to the work.
 With this painting, the complements will be very subtle.

 Painting A Cat In Oil Step 3: Be Impatient?

 As usual, I jumped in and started painting the eyes.
 It’s just so much fun for me to do.
 If you cover up the two highlights, you can see that I’m starting out simply by blending in some greens and blues on the edges.
 I added a little more brightness and detail to the eye as seen in the next step below but easily could have left this alone.